Joel-Singh/DuckSlayer/personal-notes.md

 # Potential changes to bevy
 - Implement the debug picker plugin to be able to be displayed in different spots
 - Have the debug picker plugin appear over ui nodes
+- DragStart and Drag pointer events are a bit icky.
+DragStart reports in percentage but Drag is in pixels.

 # Implementing Sound With Setting Menu For Options